Goof Troop (video game): Plot

 Goofy and his son Max go out to the ocean for a fishing trip with their neighbors, Pete and PJ.
 While fishing, a large pirate ship appears and abducts Pete and PJ, and begins travelling towards the pirates' stronghold on Spoonerville Island.
 Goofy is unable to stop the ship before it makes landfall, so he and Max decide to explore the island and rescue their friends.
 Goofy and Max later learn that the pirates have mistaken Pete for their captain, the pirate king Keelhaul Pete, who had been swallowed by a whale long ago.
 As Goofy and Max venture further into the island, Pete and PJ keep up the misconception, as Pete enjoys being treated like royalty.

 Eventually, Goofy and Max reach the pirates' ship, and see what appears to be Pete.
 Goofy attempts to save him, but accidentally knocks him out.
 Max then realizes that the person they assumed to be Pete is actually the real Keelhaul Pete, having returned after the whale spat him out.
 Concerned with the safety of their neighbors, Goofy and Max infiltrate the pirate ship, culminating in another encounter with Keelhaul Pete.
 After defeating him, they find Pete and PJ about to be fed to an alligator, and promptly rescue them.
 Suspending Keelhaul Pete over the alligator in their place, Goofy, Max, Pete, and PJ return to their fishing trip.

+Release

+Goof Troop was released in North America for the Super Nintendo Entertainment System in July 1993.
+It was released for the Super Famicom in Japan on July 22, 1994.

+The game was re-released for the first time as part of the Nintendo Switch and Nintendo Switch 2 versions of The Disney Afternoon Collection, released by Atari under license from Capcom and Disney.